yogeshhegde/processor-sdk-doc/source/devices/AM64X/Overview/Build_and_Run_the_Demos.rst

 **Build Instructions**

 Processor SDK AM64x support GNU make based build system.
-Refer to /<INSTALL-DIR>/sitara-apps/makerules folder for all supported demos and build targets
+Refer to sitara-apps/makerules folder in `this link <https://git.ti.com/cgit/processor-sdk/sitara-apps/>`__ for all supported demos and build targets.

 Below is a list of build targets supported by processor SDK AM64x: